Here’s our wonderful book list

 A series of stories of peoples’ activities in New York on the day in 1974 when the ‘Man on a Wire’ walked between the Twin Towers.
-Some of the stories link up at the day’s end.
-Winner of the Dublin Impac Award 2010.
+Some of the Stories link up at the day’s end.
+Winner in the Dublin Impac Award 2010.

 PAST THE SHALLOWS by Favel Parrett